 Why is Safety Important with Lye Anyways?

-Whether learning about safety is fun for you or not, it's vital when making soap.
+Whether learning about safety is fun for you or not, it’s vital in the world of making soap.

 Why you ask?

 Lye, otherwise known as sodium hydroxide, just sounds like a scary couple words, doesn’t it?

 Truth is, you probably don’t even know how often sodium hydroxide is around you.
 However, what you should know is that to be a cold process soap maker, you will work with lye.
 Frankly, you will work with it often!

 So, let’s get the “scary stuff” out in the open, so we know exactly how to handle it.
 Furthermore, what to do if a problem arises.

 In the definition of lye from Merrium-Webster, it states lye is a “solid caustic”.

 Let’s take it one step further.
 Caustic means, “capable of destroying or eating away by chemicals” & “a substance that burns or destroys organic tissue”.